WorldHealthOrganization/smart-trust/input/pagecontent/ethical_principles.md

 The creation and use of a digital solution can contribute to each of these objectives.
 For example, in relation to objective 1, a digital solution can promote welfare through  the provision of digital health records enabling continuity of care by ensuring that individuals have access to their health data across facilities.
 Promotion of this objective also contributes to confidence in the health infrastructure of the government, benefitting the whole population.
 Such an outcome is an important common good – that is, a good for all that cannot be created by each individual alone.
 Such goods require the coordinated actions of, and support from, governments.
 In addition, other benefits will follow from the use of a digital solution, because of improved health and subsequent increased opportunities for individuals and communities to make their own choices and pursue their own economic and social goals.

 In relation to objective 2, equal treatment requires respecting and protecting all persons equally and acting to ensure, as far as possible, that there is no discrimination against anyone.
 An example of how to work towards this objective is to ensure that appropriate personal data protection safeguards are implemented.
-Individual health data is private information, and protections need to be in place to ensure that no individual is forced to disclose or publicly display their personal health record (PHR) to access any public area or activity (18).
+Individual health data is private information, and protections need to be in place to ensure that no individual is forced to disclose or publicly display their personal health record (PHR) to access any public area or activity <a href=#ref_1>(1)</a>.
 Such a practice and/or the lack of a PHR itself may result in the stigmatization of individuals without a PHR and may exacerbate the risk of harms.

 Another example of working towards objective 2 is to think about ways to try and achieve equity through the distribution of health resources.
 While a digital solution may offer a more reliable, accurate and trusted mechanism to record an personal health history, they risk exacerbating health inequities, for the following reasons.